-In the quest to engineer a single European identity, Eurocrats have substituted the nation-state with deracinated, supranational institutions.
-“The EU already has rights to legislate over external trade and customs policy, the internal market, the monetary policy of countries in the eurozone, agriculture and fisheries and many areas of domestic law including the environment and health and safety at work.”
-And the EU intends to “extend its rights into … justice policy, especially asylum and immigration,” and harmonize judicial practices.
+“The EU already has rights to legislate over external trade and customs policy, the internal market, the monetary policy of countries in the eurozone, agriculture and fisheries, many areas of domestic law including the environment and health and safety at work,” and it has extended its rights into “justice policy, especially asylum and immigration.”